charignon/github-review/README.md

  [[try-the-wrapper-libraries-first]]
 ```

-Once done, you can submit your review with one of `greview-approve`, `greview-comment` and `greview-reject`.
+Once done, you can submit your review with one of `github-review-approve`, `github-review-comment` and `github-review-reject`.

 ## Installation